ClementNerma/NightOS/docs/concepts/applications.md

 For instance, an application with a slug of `utils` made by a developer whose DID is `superdev` will get an AID of `utils.superdev`.

+## Application Arguments

+When an application starts, it can retrieve its _argumets_, which are data indicating the execution context of the application.
+Detailed informations can be found in the related [specifications document](../specs/arguments.md).

 ## Commands

 Application can expose [shell commands](../technical/shell.md).
 Multiple commands can be exposed without any risk of clashing as the command name must be prefixed by the AID first.